Backpacking North Manitou Island

 Soon the ferry arrived and we departed for Leland.
 I grabbed a cold beer and a sandwich at the Village Cheese Shanty (life is good!) and hiked the last mile to the parking lot where my car was.

 This had been my first backpacking trip in several years.
 Despite a few problems (flies, mosquitoes, heat, blisters) overall it went well.
 I realized that I had carried too much gear and that I could pare things down and save a few pounds.
-I would recommend North Manitou to anyone looking for a backcountry experience that is not too demanding as the terrain is mostly flat, and the trails are smooth.
+I would recommend backpacking North Manitou Island to anyone looking for a backcountry experience that is not too demanding as the terrain is mostly flat, and the trails are smooth.
 Its location is reasonably close to Detroit or Chicago (5 hours by car) to make it highly accessible.
 The surrounding area is my personal favorite so I may be a bit biased, but it is a beautiful location.
 Just beware of the black flies (mid June to mid August).

 - National Park Service North Manitou Island website